For more local adult education opportunities, please visit the Bay View Association website.

 Spring Foraging for Wild Herbs

-Sierra Bigham, Certified Herbalist, Wild Harvester, and owner of Bear Earth Herbals, will lead a walk in the woods to learn about wild plants and their properties.
+Sierra LaRose, Certified Herbalist, Wild Harvester, and owner of Bear Earth Herbals, will lead a walk in the woods to learn about wild plants and their properties.
 This walk will cover plant identification, ethical harvesting, herbal remedy preparation and much more.
 The walk will begin in NCMC Classroom #536.
 Bring a notebook and gear for possible changes in weather.

 Cancellations are non-refundable within 48 hours of this event.